Pokémon Concierge: Release and reception

+Season one

 In February 2023, during the Pokémon Day presentation, it was announced that a stop motion animated television series was in development for Netflix.
 The Pokémon Company collaborated with Dwarf Studios on the series.
 In July 2023, it was announced that Rena Nōnen would be voicing the main protagonist, Haru.
 In November 2023, a trailer was released, revealing the main Japanese and English voice cast.
 Pokémon Concierge premiered on Netflix on December 28, 2023.
 It consists of four episodes.

 Pokémon Concierge received largely positive reviews from critics.
 On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 100% based on 18 reviews, with an average rating of 7.4/10.
 The website's critics consensus reads, "Precious as a Pikachu, Pokémon Concierge is good clean fun for fans who prefer to see the pocket monsters' cuddlier side."
 Charles Pulliam-Moore, writing for The Verge, described the series as "one of the first times in years that the company's landed on something truly inspired," describing the focus on real life dread while also having a cheerful atmosphere and visuals allowed the series to appeal to both old and young viewers.
 He highlighted the series' focus on low-stakes episodes as enhancing the core themes of the series.
 Kenneth Shepard, writing for Kotaku, stated the low stakes of the series helped focus on the themes of friendship and cooperation the series entailed, additionally stating that it allowed the series to focus on aspects other than the Pokémon franchise's traditional focus on Pokémon battling.
 Shepard described Haru as being the soul of the show, with her interactions with the Pokémon in the series helping her to grow and develop away from her workaholic lifestyle.
 Shepard stated that while the series' short length made it feel disjointed at times, he believed the series helped focus on the personalities of the individual Pokémon species and franchise that had been lacking in previous Pokémon media.